-Unlike some cities, Brighton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Brighton are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Brighton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Brighton is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Brighton who work in office and administrative support (15.36%), management occupations (10.64%), and sales jobs (9.31%).

 Also of interest is that Brighton has more people living here who work in computers and math than 95% of the places in the US.